 These are the versions of Solidity that you can expect to fully work with Hardhat:

-We recommend against using Hardhat with newer, unsupported versions of Solidity, but if you need to do it, please read on.
+We recommend against using Hardhat with newer, unsupported versions of Solidity.
+But if you need to do so; please read on.

-When running an unsupported version of Solidity our integration with it may not work, or do it incorrectly.
+When running an unsupported version of Solidity, our integration may not work or behave incorrectly.

-This can mean that Solidity stack traces may stop working, be incorrect, or incomplete.
-It
+This could mean that Solidity stack traces stop working, are incorrect, or incomplete.
+It could also mean that

-Despite those things possibly breaking, the actual compilation and execution of your smart contracts won't be affected.
-You can still trust your test results or deploy smart contracts.
-You will just get less help from Hardhat when doing so.
+Despite these features possibly being affected, the compilation and execution of your smart contracts won't be affected.
+You can still trust your test results and deploy smart contracts, but Hardhat may be less useful in the process.